 This is an example of how we can use mindfulness to ease something like anxiety.
 By bringing our focus to the present, we are able to focus on “what is” and calm ourselves so we can tackle whatever the issue or worry is from a balanced and thoughtful place.
 When we practice this daily, we become more in tune with the present and better able to manage the stresses in our lives.

-If you’d like to learn more about how to apply mindfulness in your life, you can contact The Village and join our Mindfulness Group.
-The next session begins May 8.
+If you’d like to learn more about how to apply mindfulness in your life, you can contact The Village to learn when the next session of our Mindfulness Group will be offered.
 Or request an appointment with a mental health professional at The Village office most convenient for you.